-Peyronie’s Disease Treatment in Aventura FL
+Treatment for Peyronie’s Disease in Aventura, FL

 When scar tissue develops under the skin of the penis due to trauma or minor injury, Peyronie’s disease may occur.
 As the scar tissue forms the penis may become bent or indented during an erection, which can cause increasing pain.

 Because Peyronie’s disease will be have effects that are both tangible and visible, the symptoms are commonly noticeable to the naked eye.
 In over 70% of cases, the scar tissue will develop on the top of the penis causing it to bend upwards during an erection.
 If the scar tissues develops on the bottom or side of the penis, it will bend downward or sideways during an erection.
 In rare cases, the scar tissue may develop all around the penis, causing the shaft to narrow and become very hard.